technomancy/leiningen/doc/PLUGINS.md

 ### Project Middleware

-**Note**: Leiningen supports project middleware in plugins;
-however this mechanism is extremely error-prone and difficult to debug.
-It should be considered deprecated as of 2.8.0 onward and will continue to work until version 3.0 but is strongly advised against.

 Project middleware is just a function that is called on a project map returning a new project map.
 Middleware gives a plugin the power to do any kind of transformation on the project map.
 However, problems with